 South Korea’s public transport system is comprehensive and well organised.
 One of the most popular ways of getting around is the railway network, which connects the country’s major cities and is also an effective way to get around within them.
 Larger cities boast modern subway networks which are another popular way of commuting.
 Expats will also be able to use both inter- and inner-city bus services.

 In addition to extensive subway networks within most of the major cities, South Korea as a whole is well connected by rail.
 Travelling through the country by train is possible on Korail, the national rail service, which has been upgraded and extended in recent years.
-However, it remains a more practical option for travel between major cities, as access to rural areas is limited.
+That said, it remains a more practical option for travel between major cities, as access to rural areas is limited.
 The line from Seoul to Busan via Daegu and Dondaegu is the most travelled.

 There's also a high-speed express train (KTX and SRT) from Seoul to Busan via Daegu, Dondaegu and other smaller towns.
 These trains travel from one end of the country to the other in just over three hours.
 A second high-speed line runs between Seoul and Gwangju.

 Both the KTX and Korail train services are easy to use.
-There are self-service ticket kiosks that accept cash or credit cards, most stations are signposted in both Korean and English, and station staff often speak basic English.
+There are self-service ticket kiosks that accept cash or bank cards, most stations are signposted in both Korean and English, and station staff often speak basic English.

 An extensive bus service connects all South Korean cities.
 Travelling by bus in South Korea is cheaper than travelling by train, and more practical if travelling to a more rural area.
 There are a number of intercity bus options, as well as express buses which travel long distance with fewer stops.